dart-archive/www.dartlang.org/src/site/docs/tutorials/packages/index.markdown

 ![Finally, the vector_math library files](images/the-vectormath-library.png)

-The directory contains two Dart files, each of which defines a different library.
+The directory contains a Dart file, which you import into your Dart application, and a `src` directory, which contains all of the source code for the library.
 As with the SDK libraries,
 use the import directive to use code from an installed library.
 The Dart SDK libraries are built-in and